GWilloughby99/GWilloughby99.github.io/_posts/2020-01-21-stopandsearch analysis.md

 The next annual dataset on stop and search will be published later this year.

 To access the data used in this article, it can be found by [following this link](https://www.gov.uk/government/statistics/police-powers-and-procedures-england-and-wales-year-ending-31-march-2020).
-Also, you can look at the analysis that took place by checking out this [repository on GitHub](https://github.com/GWilloughby99/Stop-and-search).
+Also, you can view the analysis that took place by checking out this [repository on GitHub](https://github.com/GWilloughby99/Stop-and-search).

 **Picture source**: dagmarbendel (via: Pixabay)